arrow_backAll insights

 That is the difference between a chatbot skin and an AI integration.

 When someone asks whether a moisturiser is suitable for oily skin, a scripted chatbot returns a generic description.
 An integrated AI retrieves the actual product specifications, cross-references any documented customer reviews flagged in the CRM, and gives a specific answer.
+When someone asks about a delivery that is three days late, the integrated system pulls the current tracking status from the logistics API and tells them exactly where the parcel is.

 This also answers the question about AI getting things wrong.
 A poorly configured chatbot with no data connections will hallucinate.
 An AI that is querying your actual product database, your actual inventory, your actual order management system — that AI cannot tell a customer a product is in stock when it is not, because it is reading from the same database your warehouse team is reading from.